Killing of Miriam Carey: Incident

 A shelter in place order was issued for the Capitol building during the incident.
 A Capitol Police officer was injured when his car hit a barricade during the chase near 1st and Constitution Avenue, and was medevaced by a U.S. Park Police helicopter, call sign "Eagle One" (N22PP), to MedStar Washington Hospital Center with non life-threatening injuries.
-A U.S. Secret Service officer was struck by Carey's car on the White House grounds.
+A Secret Service officer was struck by Carey's car on the White House grounds.

 Aftermath

 Carey was brought to MedStar Washington Hospital Center and pronounced dead.
 There was an 18-month-old child, believed to be the victim’s daughter, in the back seat of the car.
 The child was unharmed and taken to a children's hospital.
 The FBI obtained a search warrant and conducted a search of the woman's home in Stamford, Connecticut, to try to determine the possible motivation of her actions.
 As a precaution, a bomb squad robot was used to enter inside Carey's house at 114 Woodside Green.

-Both U.S. Capitol Police and Washington, D.C.
+Both Capitol Police and Washington, D.C.
 Metropolitan Police revealed that they believed that the incident was isolated and not part of a terrorist plot.
 Miriam Carey's sisters have questioned police actions in this chase.
-In February 2014, Carey's family officially announced a wrongful death claim against the US Capitol Police and the Secret Service.

-The Secret Service has been criticized by various organizations for its handling of the incident, questioning the use of lethal force for a traffic mixup, citing at least 22 instances in which intruders have successfully breached the White House itself without resulting in a fatality.
-Carey's U-Turn at the White House check point and her subsequent path away from the building was captured on video by Al Hurra TV videographer Danny Farkas which was used during the news cycle following her death, as well as evidence in the US Attorney’s Office investigation.
+In February 2014, Carey's family officially announced a wrongful death claim against the U.S. Capitol Police and the Secret Service.
+Carey's U-Turn at the White House check point and her subsequent path away from the building was captured on video by Al Hurra TV videographer Danny Farkas which was used during the news cycle following her death, as well as evidence in the US Attorney's Office investigation.
 Footage from this video has been used to justify claims that Secret Service used excessive force on Carey.
 The Secret Service has since refused to release the video of Carey's death.